COVID-19: Employer Resources

-- The federal CARES Act provides an additional $600 in weekly unemployment benefits to unemployed workers.
+- The federal CARES Act provided an additional $600 in weekly unemployment benefits to unemployed workers through July 25.
 These benefit payments are 100 percent federally funded and will not impact your state unemployment tax contribution rate.

 - State and local governmental entities, certain nonprofit organizations, and federally recognized Indian tribes that have elected the reimbursable method of paying for unemployment benefits will receive partial reimbursements (generally 50 percent) for all payments made to the state’s unemployment trust fund between March 13, 2020, and December 31, 2020.
 This emergency relief is provided by the federal CARES Act.